 Using a granular time-release fertilizer in early spring to provide year-long care is also beneficial.

-Enrich the soil with a sufficient quantity of mulch to help lock the soil moisture in and protect the roots.
+Enrich the soil with sufficient mulch to help lock the soil moisture in and protect the roots.

 During winter, water once a month and leave it dormant at other times.